yenp/image-tags/README.md

 ## NOTE

 - The folder public / views that are for UI demo, its not include in project idea needed.
-- S3 setting ACL to public-read testing
+- S3 setting ACL to public-read to test
+- .env is local variable to test

 ## Test